OrelToli/Ex3/README.md

        - Set Max as currentPoints
        }
   6. Return Max  ( The maximum points that the User can get from his moves, according to the current AI move)

+ Function D: (Gets the new gameBoard3 reference, receive back an INT of (User - AI points) as currentPoints)